considerate/riff/README.markdown

 And there are many more.
 You can even come up with your own data that can be contained inside RIFF.

+## Getting the Code

+You can just rely upon the library in your cabal files.
+The [code is on Hackage][3].

 ## Building the Code

 To build the code: